grafana/google-sheets-datasource/src/docs/configuration.md

 ### Sharing

 By default, the service account doesn't have access to any spreadsheets within the account/organization that it is associated with.
 To grant the service account access to files and/or folders in Google Drive, you need to share the file/folder with the service account's email address.
 The email is specified in the Google JWT File.
-If you want to know how share a file or folder, please refer to the [official Google drive documentation](https://support.google.com/drive/answer/2494822?co=GENIE.Platform%3DDesktop&hl=en#share_publicly).
+If you want to know how to share a file or folder, please refer to the [official Google drive documentation](https://support.google.com/drive/answer/2494822?co=GENIE.Platform%3DDesktop&hl=en#share_publicly).

 > **_:warning:_** Beware that once a file/folder is shared with the service account, all users in Grafana will be able to see the spreadsheet/spreadsheets.